ChiSym/english_to_iql_demo/README.md

 ### Development

-1. To start the web server, run `uvicorn english_to_iql_demo.main:app --reload`.
+To start the web server, run `uvicorn english_to_iql_demo.main:app --reload`.
 It will be available on localhost at port 8000.
-2. To work on the Tailwind CSS, run `npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch`

-By default, Tailwind only adds necessary CSS classes, so you can't add unused classes in the browser for experimenting.
-(There's a commented-out line in the template that loads all Tailwind styles, so you can do this, but it messes with the "Loading..." spinner when used.)

 ### Production